AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-edit-data-fields.md

 # Edit data field labels

-After choosing the initial data items that you want to include in your field sets and selecting **Next**, you are prompted to  each data view query, you can include data fields that represent a particular source of information, such as the id for a data item or the values from one of its properties.
+After choosing the initial data items that you want to include in your field sets and selecting **Next**, you are prompted to edit each data view query.
+You can include data fields that represent a particular source of information, such as the id for a data item or the values from one of its properties.

 ## Data field labels

 [!include[data-view-label](../../_includes/data-view-label.md)]

-To edit data field label, enter `{` to display tokens to use as a data field label. [!include[field-label-tokens](../../_includes/data-view-field-label-tokens.md)]
+To edit data field labels, enter `{` to display tokens to use as a data field label. [!include[field-label-tokens](../../_includes/data-view-field-label-tokens.md)]

 ## To edit data field labels